Americans Have Been Overdosed On Fluoride In Drinking Water

 A study published in 2017 shows that overexposure to fluoride before birth can cause poor cognitive problems as the child develops.

 The study was done on 299 pregnant women.
 They have monitored the women during pregnancy and as they give birth to their children.
-The study also observed children between 6 and 12 years old.
+The study also observed children aged 6-12.

 They tested the children's cognitive ability at ages 4, 6, and 12.
 Higher fluoride levels are associated with lower IQ scores.

 Furthermore, in 2014, fluoride was documented as a neurotoxin.
 It is hazardous to a child's development and contains various industrial chemicals, including arsenic, lead, methylmercury, and toluene.
-As such, parents must prevent products with these contents.
+As such, parents must avoid products containing these substances.

 Meanwhile, here are a few of the affected organs in the body when excessive fluoride consumption happens: